fight233/DThouse_cxd/README.md

 sudo systemctl start taosd
 ```

-Then users can use the [TDengine shell](https://www.taosdata.com/en/getting-started/#TDengine-Shell) to connect the TDengine server.
+Then users can use the [DThouse shell](https://www.taosdata.com/en/getting-started/#DThouse-Shell) to connect the DThouse server.
 In a terminal, use:
 ```bash
 taos
 ```

-If TDengine shell connects the server successfully, welcome messages and version info are printed.
+If DThouse shell connects the server successfully, welcome messages and version info are printed.
 Otherwise, an error message is shown.

-## Install TDengine by apt-get
+## Install DThouse by apt-get

-If you use Debian or Ubuntu system, you can use 'apt-get' command to intall TDengine from official repository.
+If you use Debian or Ubuntu system, you can use 'apt-get' command to intall DThouse from official repository.
 Please use following commands to setup:

 ```
 wget -qO - http://repos.taosdata.com/tdengine.key | sudo apt-key add -